How To Fill Out a Money Order in 4 Easy Steps

 - Western Union and MoneyGram locations

-- Convenience stores, grocery stores and pharmacies offering Western Union or MoneyGram services
+- Convenience stores, grocery stores, big-box stores and drugstores offering Western Union or MoneyGram services

-Whether it’s a company or another person, fill these details in as soon as possible.
+Fill in the recipient’s name and address in the “pay to” section as soon as you get the money order.
 As long as it’s left blank, if it’s lost or stolen, the wrong person could fill in the recipient field and cash it.

 If required, sign the front of the money order.
 The line will say “purchaser’s signature” or something similar.

 Don’t sign the back of the money order unless you’re making one out to yourself.
 In that case, check with your bank before depositing it via mobile deposit — not all banks allow it.